microsoft/AttackSurfaceAnalyzer/README.md

 ## Installation

-ATSAN runs on Windows, Linux, and macOS using .NET Core and has both CLI and Electron .NET runtime options.
+ASA runs on Windows, Linux, and macOS and is built on .NET Core.
+It has both CLI and Electron .NET runtime options.
 There is no setup per se.

 The GUI version will work without installing the .NET framework, but the CLI will not*.
-Both must be run as Administrator to function properly.
+Both versions must be run as Administrator to function properly.
 It is planned to package it so it does not require the framework to be installed before any public release.
 See https://dotnet.microsoft.com/download, if you need the framework to run apps (not the SDK).